Fleek-PIatform/latency-measure/README.md

 ## Overview

-Deploy ec2 instances across the world, setup the service, and execute TTFB recording the scores.
+Deploy ec2 instances across the world and record thier relative ttfb measurments

 - [Service](service/)
   - The binary being deployed to the EC2 instances, sets up a http server that runs arbitrary get requests and reports the TTFB.